Kylerow/basic-analytics/README.md

 A basic analytics service to track user engagement.

 ## Tooling
-To build, test and operate this system, you should have the following installed on your system:
+To build, test and operate this system, you should have the following installed:

 > Scala v2.12.8 (The scala programming language)